djsutherland/arxiv-collector/README.md

 The script has only really been tested on my own projects; let me know if you run into any problems.

+Known limitations:

+- If you include figures or other files with absolute paths (`\includegraphics{/home/me/wow.png}` instead of `\includegraphics{../wow.png}`), the script will think it's a system file and not include it by default.
+You can hack it with `--include-packages` to include any directory name in the path.